Beyond $\Lambda$CDM with a Logistic RG-like Flow of the Low Redshift Cosmic Evolution: Datasets and Methodology

-\item {\bf BAO}: We use 13 correlated BAO distance measurements from the DESI-DR2 release, covering the redshift range $0.1<z<4.2$.
-The measurements are taken from Table IV of \cite{DESI:2025zgx}.
-Throughout this work we refer to this dataset as {DESI-DR2}.

-\item {\bf SNIa}: We employ the latest SNIa sample from the five-year DES supernova program \cite{DES:2025sig}.
-In the following, this dataset is denoted as {DES}.

-\item {\bf CMB distance priors}: We incorporate constraints from the CMB distance priors, which consist of the CMB shift parameter, the acoustic angular scale, and the present physical baryon density $\omega_b\equiv\Omega_b h^2$, where $h=H_0/(100\,{\rm km\,s^{-1}\,Mpc^{-1}})$.
-These quantities provide a compact summary of the CMB information relevant for background cosmology \cite{Wang:2007mza,Bansal:2025ipo}.
-We have specifically used the combined likelihood from Planck and Atacama Cosmology Telescope and followed the method discussed in \cite{Bansal:2025ipo}. \end{itemize}
+We constrain the model using the following observational datasets: 13 correlated BAO distance measurements from the DESI-DR2 release taken from Table IV of~\cite{DESI:2025zgx} which we refer to as DESI-DR2; the latest SNIa sample from the five-year DES supernova program~\cite{DES:2025sig} which is denoted as DES; constraints from the CMB distance priors which consists of the CMB shift parameter, the acoustic angular scale, and the present physical baryon density $\omega_b\equiv\Omega_b h^2$, where $h=H_0/(100\,{\rm km\,s^{-1}\,Mpc^{-1}})$ providing a compact summary of the CMB information relevant for background cosmology~\cite{Wang:2007mza,Bansal:2025ipo}.

-We have added the radiation contribution accordingly while incorporating the CMB information.
-In the absence of CMB distance priors, we impose a Gaussian prior on the sound horizon at the drag epoch,

-consistent with measurements from the CMB.
+We specifically use the combined likelihood from \emph{Planck}~\cite{Planck:2019nip} and Atacama Cosmology Telescope~\cite{ACT:2023kun} and follow the method discussed in~\cite{Bansal:2025ipo}.
+We take into account the radiation contribution accordingly while incorporating the CMB information.
+In the absence of CMB distance priors, we impose a Gaussian prior on the sound horizon at the drag epoch, $r_d = 147.09 \pm 0.27 \ {\rm Mpc}$ consistent with measurements from the CMB.
 Throughout the analysis this prior is denoted by $r_d^{\rm plc}$.
 Our use of CMB distance priors follows standard practice in background level analyses.
-Since our model modifies only the late-time expansion history and does not introduce new physics at recombination, we expect the impact on perturbations to be subdominant.
+Since our model modifies only the late-time expansion history and does not introduce new physics at recombination, we assume that the impact on perturbations is subdominant.

-To constrain the model parameters we perform a Bayesian Markov Chain Monte Carlo (MCMC) analysis using the \texttt{emcee} sampler \cite{Foreman_Mackey_2013}.
-Post-processing and visualization of the chains are carried out using \texttt{GetDist} \cite{Lewis:2019xzd}.
-The prior used in our analysis is mentioned in Table I. To evaluate the goodness of fit we compute the minimum $\chi^2_\text{min}$ corresponding to the maximum a posteriori (MAP) solution using the \texttt{iminuit} minimization algorithm \cite{James:1975dr}.
-In addition, Bayesian evidence \cite{Trotta:2017wnx, Trotta:2008qt} is calculated using the \texttt{MultiNest} algorithm \cite{Feroz:2008xx} in order to perform model comparison.
+To constrain the model parameters we perform a Bayesian Markov Chain Monte Carlo (MCMC) analysis using the \texttt{emcee} sampler~\cite{Foreman_Mackey_2013}.
+Post-processing and visualization of the chains are carried out using \texttt{GetDist}~\cite{Lewis:2019xzd}.
+To evaluate the goodness of fit we compute the minimum $\chi^2_\text{min}$ corresponding to the maximum a posteriori (MAP) solution using the \texttt{iminuit} minimization algorithm~\cite{James:1975dr}.
+In addition, Bayesian evidence~\cite{Trotta:2017wnx, Trotta:2008qt} is calculated using the \texttt{MultiNest} algorithm~\cite{Feroz:2008xx} in order to perform model comparison.
+The priors used in our analysis are mentioned in Table~\ref{priors}.\\